 No matter how many free donuts Krispy Kreme gives away to those who received the COVID vaccine, the majority of minorities are refusing to get the COVID vaccine.
 The rate of COVID vaccination among people of color is extremely low.
 Hispanic vaccination numbers are also much lower than White Americans.
 As previously stated, accessibility of the vaccine might be one reason why the rate is low; however, the lower rate could be due to the mistrust Hispanics have of the Government.
 The Hispanic population shares the same skepticism that the African-American population has about trusting the Government because of a history of abuse.
-For example, the disproportionate sterilization of Hispanics under California’s Eugenic Sterilization Program from 1920–1945 and as Alex Wellerstein writes in the States of Eugenics: Institutions and Practices of Compulsory Sterilization, the government law’s authorized hospitals and prisons to sterilize patients if the procedure would be “beneficial and conducive to benefit of the physical, mental or moral condition.”
+For example, the disproportionate sterilization of Hispanics under California’s Eugenic Sterilization Program from 1920–1945 and, as Alex Wellerstein writes in the States of Eugenics: Institutions and Practices of Compulsory Sterilization, the government laws which authorized hospitals and prisons to sterilize patients if the procedure would be “beneficial and conducive to the benefit of the physical, mental or moral condition.”
 The majority of those sterilized were Hispanic, thus creating a trust issue between the government and Hispanics that has lasted till today.
 The Eugenic Sterilization Program is one example of how the Hispanic population has been treated.
 In many cases, they are still mistreated by the medical community, which reinforces their skepticism.

 UNDOCUMENTED IMMIGRANTS AND FEAR OF GOVERNMENT: